Photo of Emily Hofstetter

 My previous work has examined several institutional settings, such as neonatal clinics, visiting a local politician, and helping colleagues work in safer environments.
 I have worked to apply this research in communication training, using the CARM methodology for presenting and discussing interactional research results.

-I have made videos about my primary methodology, conversation analysis, and how it works on Youtube, so please take a look:
+I have made videos about my primary methodology, conversation analysis, and how it works on Youtube.

 Research project